payload-code/payload-react/README.md

 ### API Authentication

-To authenticate with the Payload, you'll need a live or test client key.
+To authenticate with the Payload, you'll need a live or test client key for Payload.js.
 Client API keys are accessible from within the Payload dashboard.

+*Note* Remember to include Payload.js with `<script src="https://payload.co/Payload.js"></script>`.

 ```javascript
 Payload('client_key_2zsp9Pske5l2Bgcy3bySES')